UVic-Data-Science-for-SE/course/README.md

 See the [Assignments page](Assignments/README.md).

-# Readings
+# Readings and Quiz

-Each week there are 2-3 readings.
+Each week there are several readings/videos.
 Everyone must do the readings before class.
 There will be a short quiz on the readings, focused on analysis and synthesis of the papers (i.e., not just memorizing what the paper results were).
 These quizzes will be aimed at 8 minutes and everyone will have 16 minutes to do them.

 # Project